giovanni-antonio/giovanni-antonio.github.io/README.md

-# Personal website of Giovanni Lara aka Gio.
+# Personal website of Giovanni Antonio.

 Personal website crafted from scratch with a minimal design mindset.
 Design, develop and maintained by Giovanni Antonio.